shobhit/SublimeGSG-plugin/README.md

 ## Complete Documentation

-1) Go to sublime Editor
+1) Go to sublime Editor \n
-2) Select the text and right click.
+2) Select the text and right click. \n
-3) Select any option from Menu
+3) Select any option from Menu. \n
 4) It will open a new tab in browser along with search term